 OpenAI-Compatible API

-Writingmate exposes an OpenAI-compatible API under /api/openai/v1, so you can connect your Writingmate workspace to external SDKs, coding tools, and CLI workflows.
+Writingmate exposes an OpenAI-compatible API under /api/openai/v1, so you can connect your Writingmate workspace to external SDKs, coding tools, CLI workflows, and agent clients.

 The API is currently alpha and provided on a fair-use basis.
 It is intended for personal tools, local clients, coding assistants, and internal workspace workflows.
 It is not licensed for building, hosting, reselling, or operating production software or customer-facing services on top of Writingmate unless you have a separate written agreement.
 API access, limits, endpoints, model availability, compatibility, and uptime are not guaranteed.
 See the Terms of Service.